cksystemsteaching/selfie/assignments/introductory-assignments.md

 | +     |      1 |      7 |      0 |
 | **=** |  **2** |  **5** |  **5** |

-**Example**:
+**Example 2**:

 Let us now add both numbers in binary that is, 01010101 for 85 and 10101010, which is binary for 170.
 It works in just the same way.

 |     | 2^{7} | 2^{6} | 2^{5} | 2^{4} | 2^{3} | 2^{2} | 2^{1} | 2^{0} |          |
 | --- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | -------- |